canidlogic/libshasm/README.md

 For a specification of the Shastina language, see the [Canidtech website](https://www.canidtech.com/).
 See the "Divergences" section below in this readme for differences between Shastina as described in the specification and Shastina as implemented in libshasm.

-As of March 15, 2018, the input filter chain has been completed.
+As of March 19, 2018, the input filter chain and part of the block reader have been completed.
 This readme describes the current state of the project.

 Development work on this library is being handled by Noah Johnson (canidlogic on GitHub).
 He can be reached by email at noah.johnson@loupmail.com